Being a developing nation, the Philippines has great potential to accelerate its economy through foreign and local investments.

 Reliance on foreign investments

-The Philippines heavily rely on foreign investments, whether through export trading or business process outsourcing.
+The Philippines heavily relies on foreign investments and assets, whether through export trading or business process outsourcing.

 Luckily, the country is developing local MSMEs and large enterprises that could help compete with foreign and multinational companies in different regions.